 The photos include a screen shot from the web offering:

 While I was researching this, I found one blogger who particularly chuckled over the bit about the “perfect space-saving solution.”
 Gee, he said: why would a pedophile pay $769 for a bed when the real space-saving innovation would be to have the kid sleep in your bed with you?
 But certainly that’s not something I’d say!

 The second shot is a close-up of the item:

 What other inappropriate, absurd, perhaps even sexual item have you seen advertised for children?
 Tell me about it in the comments area.
-(I do have a previous example from True: “pimp” and “ho” Halloween costumes — yes, for children — and a later one, the Evilstick from 2014.)
+(I do have a previous example from True: “pimp” and “ho” Halloween costumes — yes, for children).

 – – –